jmlcode/p3-analyze-tweet-data/README.md

 ## Acknowledgement
 * This project was completed as a mandatory requirement for the _Data Wrangling_ unit from the __Data Analyst Nanodegree__ program at [Udacity](https://www.udacity.com/).
 * Step-by-step guidance from the [Get Started](https://developer.twitter.com/en/account/get-started) page in __Twitter Developers__ site was referenced to create an App, generate keys and tokens, and query Twitter API.
-* [Tweepy Documentation](http://docs.tweepy.org/en/3.7.0/) was referenced to search for and understand the methods from the Tweepy package and their specifications and arguments which were applicable to querying Twitter API and gathering JSON data.
+* [Tweepy](http://docs.tweepy.org/en/3.7.0/) documentation was referenced to search for and understand the methods from the Tweepy package and their specifications and arguments which were applicable to querying Twitter API and gathering JSON data.
 * Assessment and cleaning of untidy data were motivated by the extensive nature this process in data analysis (Dasu and Johnson 2003) and the framework for tidying data (Wickham 2014).
   - Dasu T, Johnson T (2003). _Exploratory Data Mining and Data Cleaning._ John Wiley & Sons.
   - Wickham, H. (2014).
 Tidy Data. _Journal of Statistical Software, 59_(10). doi:10.18637/jss.v059.i10
+* [TextBlob](https://textblob.readthedocs.io/en/dev/quickstart.html#sentiment-analysis) documentation was referenced to create a `TextBlob` with text data and obtain _polarity_ score from the `sentiment` property.